digitalmethodsinitiative/4cat/datasources/twitterv2/DESCRIPTION.md

 This also affects mentions, hashtags, and other data as only those contained in the first 140 characters are provided by Twitter API v2 with the retweet.
-Additional hashtags, mentions, etc. are taken from the original tweet and added to the retweet by 4CAT. *This is true when using our analysis methods; 4CAT stores the data from Twitter API v2 as similar as possible to how it was received when downloading the ndjson file.*
+Additional hashtags, mentions, etc. are taken from the original tweet and added to the retweet for 4CAT analysis methods. *4CAT stores the data from Twitter API v2 as similar as possible to the format in which it was received which you can obtain by downloading the ndjson file.*

 *Example 1*